phajy/AdventOfCode23/README.md

 - 09: `pushfirst!`
 - 10: Part A bit more awkward than anticipated.
 Part B forgot to replace the starting point when looking for enclosed spaces.
 - 11: `reverse`. `count` can be used to count numbers `true`'s in an array.
 - 12: Strings are immutable.
 Who knew?
-Also `Threads.@threads`.
+Also `Threads.@threads` (but don't need this with an efficient code!).
 Memoization.
 Lots to learn with this one!
-- 13:
+- 13: `transpose`.